What Are Infantile Spasms?

 - the head bent back with the arms and legs straightened

-- small movements in the neck or other parts of the body
+- small movements in the neck or other parts of the body, such as the eyes widening and rolling up

 What Causes Infantile Spasms?

-Infantile spasms (also called West syndrome) can be caused by brain malformations, infections, brain injury, or abnormal blood vessels in the brain.
-IS also can happen in babies with certain metabolic and genetic disorders.
+Infantile spasms can be caused by problems with the way the brain developed in the womb, infections, brain injury, or abnormal blood vessels in the brain (such as an arteriovenous malformations).
+Infantile spasms also can happen in babies with some types of metabolic and genetic disorders.
 In rare cases, a baby's infantile spasms are caused by vitamin B6 deficiency.

-Sometimes, the cause isn't known.
-However, more and more gene mutations are being linked to infantile spasms.
+More and more gene mutations are being linked to infantile spasms.
+Often, the cause isn't known.

 How Are Infantile Spasms Diagnosed?

-Infantile spasms are diagnosed by a pediatric neurologist (a doctor who specializes in brain, spine and nervous system problems).
+Infantile spasms are diagnosed by a pediatric neurologist (a doctor who treats brain, spine and nervous system problems).
 Testing may include:

 - blood tests and urine tests (to look for infections or illnesses)

-- EEG, or electroencephalography (to see brain waves/electrical activity in the brain).
-A particular EEG finding called "hypsarrhythmia" often confirms the diagnosis, but not every child with infantile spasms will have this.
+- EEG to see brain waves/electrical activity in the brain.
+The hypsarrhythmia pattern often confirms the diagnosis, but not every child with infantile spasms will have this.

 - VEEG, or video electroencephalography (EEG with video recording)